zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 Three. `call()` does not do any actual work. `apply_fn()`, when called, will do the work.
 In the example of using `pipeline_each()` above, one instance of `apply_fn()` will set `'country'` to `'Canada'` on a passed band.
 Another instance will capitalize the name of a passed band.

 Four.
 When an `apply_fn()` instance is run, `fn` and `key` will not be in scope.
 They are neither arguments to `apply_fn()`, nor locals inside it.
 But they will still be accessible.
 When a function is defined, it saves references to the variables it closes over: those that were defined in a scope outside the function and that are used inside the function.
 When the function is run and its code references a variable, Python looks up the variable in the locals and in the arguments.
-If it doesn&#8217;t find it there, it looks in the saved references to closed over variables.
+If it doesn't find it there, it looks in the saved references to closed over variables.
 This is where it will find `fn` and `key`.

 Five.
 There is no mention of bands in the `call()` code.
 That is because `call()` could be used to generate pipeline functions for any program, regardless of topic.
 Functional programming is partly about building up a library of generic, reusable, composable functions.